 It has been a culture in many religions giving raw honey to newborn babies as food or medicine.
 But the question is, how safe it is to feed honey to an infant who is below one-year-old?

 Honey is safe and healthy for children and adults.
 However, some studies reveal that infants (below one-year-old) are at the risk of botulism if they eat raw honey.

 It is a severe gastrointestinal disease caused mainly by Clostridium botulinum spores.
 It is a type of bacteria that produces a toxin in a baby’s intestines.

-One of the reasons for this disease could be giving raw honey to infant below 12 Months old.
+One of the reasons for this disease could be giving raw honey to infants below 12 months old.

 If the infant happens to suffer from botulism because of eating raw honey, you may notice the following symptoms:

 If these symptoms are visible and connected to raw honey eating by the infant, immediately seek medical attention.
 The reason is that it is infant botulism.

 It may be caused by other conditions too.
 Like, if your infant s exposed to contaminated soil, dust or air.

 So, keep your infant safe from raw honey until he crosses 12 months and from contaminated soil or dust.

 Raw honey is nutritional and healthy for children and adults.
 However, for infants below 12 months old, it may cause botulism.